CherylTino/Github-for-Publishers/_posts/2015-08-13-what-is-github.md

 date:   2015-08-18 10:18:00
 description: And why is it important to me?
 ---
+#Collaborative Version Control
-_Git_ is a version control application that allows multiple people to work on and make edits to the same project.
+_Git_ is a version control system that allows multiple people to work on and make edits to the same project.
 If there is a conflict of changes, Git will save two copies and you can later merge changes together without losing any work.
 You can also revert to an earlier version because Git keeps a snapshot of every change ever made to each file.
 Git thinks about data as a stream of snapshots rather than a set of files and the changes made to each file over time.
+Each project will have its own repository that can be accessed by a unique URL.

 #####There are three main sections of a git project: **the Git directory, the working directory, and the staging area.**